WebDevEtc/BlogEtc/README.md

 - Ensure that /public/blog_images (or whatever directory you set it to in the config) is writable by the server
 - You might need to set a higher memory limit, or upload smaller image files.
 This will depend on your server.
 I've used it to upload huge (10mb+) jpg images without problem, once the server was set up correctly to handle larger file uploads.

 ## Version History

--4.x - Currently work in progress.
-Will be released start of July 2019.
-For Laravel 5.8.
+- 4.x - Currently work in progress.
+Will be released end of 2019.
+For Laravel 6 onwards.
 - 3.1                   - minor fixes
 - 3.0.3                 - fixed RSS feed cache issue
 - 3.0.2                 - fixed default medium image size (changed to 600x400)
 - 3.0.1                 - replaced all short tags (<?) with full opening ones (<?php)
 - 3.0                   - Added separate functionality for uploading images (and save some meta data in db)
 - 2.1                   - added 'short_description' to db + form, and BlogEtcPost::generate_introduction() method will try and use this to generate intro text.
-- 2.0                   - added full text search (enable it via the config file - it is disabled by default).
+- 2.0                   - added full text search (enable it via the config file - it is disabled by default). (removed in future version, will be added again via a different package)
 - 1.2                   - added WYSIWYG, few smaller changes
 - 1.1.1                 - added basic captcha
 - 1.0.5                 - composer.json changes.